hjnasd/sd-model-preview-xd/README.md

 ## About
 With so many new models appearing it's becoming harder to keep track of what models output what styles and what tags are used to call these styles.
-This extension allows you to create various types of preview files/notes, each with the same name as your model and have this info easily displayed for later reference in webui.
+This extension allows you to create various types of preview files/notes[^preview-files], each with the same name as your model and have this info easily displayed for later reference in webui.

+[^preview-files]: Generally referred to as "preview files" this refers to any file type supported by this extension including `.html`, `.txt`, `.png` etc.

 ## Installation
 1. From the extensions tab in web ui click install from url